BetterMuSeek

 The fingerboard of the Leadbelly guitar is made of Ebony.
 Ebony is indeed the sturdiest, heaviest, and most bendable if compared to any other type of wood.
 Its sturdiness makes it possible to reduce wear and tear dramatically while keeping your guitar in good condition for a long time.

-It is also resistant to rot, just like mahogany, and is also considered to be stable.
+Ebony is also resistant to rot, like mahogany, and is considered stable.
 So, the finishes on Ebony have always been surprisingly smooth.
 The Leadbelly guitar is generally modeled in a rounded shape widely recognized as a radius.
 This shape makes playing more convenient and enjoyable.

 The scale length of a Stella Auditorium 12-string guitar is around 25.4 inches to 26.5 inches.
 In addition, the fingerboard has inlaid signs, typically small dots, to assist the player in locating their way all around the neck.
 The fretboard is wide enough to hold all the guitar strings.